-The current picture in 2013 Our aspirations for 2063 The largest remaining areas of semi-natural woodlands in Britain are concentrated in the main river valleys of the National Park.
+The largest remaining areas of semi-natural woodlands in Britain are concentrated in the main river valleys of the National Park.
 They include 25 per cent of the entire Scottish resource of native woodlands; the greatest extent of Caledonian pinewood; some of the best surviving fragments of ancient floodplain forest in the UK; some of the largest remaining stands of Aspen and small, isolated patches of montane scrub.

-Native woodland cover will have increased and comprise a mosaic of woodland types.
-There will be more and stronger connections amongst and between existing woodland networks.
-Links will be established between separate catchments and fragmented habitats forming the first steps towards a continuous belt of lowland, upland and montane woodland, right around the mountain core.
-The woodlands of the Cairngorms are nationally and internationally important for many rare species of invertebrates, lichens, plants and fungi.
-In places, the forests are fragmented and regeneration is restricted by overgrazing.
-Native woodland species will be increasing and their range expanding.
-Collaborative deer management and sympathetic grazing management has enabled many forests to expand through natural regeneration
+Patches of forest and woodland, some miles across, some as small as football fields, link together through farmland and open ground.
+They are expanding up hillsides and into quiet areas, providing refuges for species to flourish.